jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

 11/24/21 - Testing now with latimes_pending_batch4.csv on stage.
 Same results as latimes_pending_batch3.csv - items remained marked as private.

-Will put in a ticket to apps team and alert Parinita on 11/29 about these issues.

 To do (written 2021-11-18):
 1. accidentally deleted latimes2-9.csv, so I need to restore from git.